opensearch-project/opensearch-build/release-notes/opensearch-release-notes-2.5.0.md

 ## Release Highlights

 The OpenSearch 2.5.0 release adds new tools and enhancements to help you advance your search, analytics, and observability workloads.
 This release includes the software’s first Debian distribution and first administrative user interface, along with support for multi-layered maps and the ability to analyze traces in the Jaeger schema.
-The release also includes Indexing and search improvements for Lucene-based k-NN search functionality, and Security Analytics tools are now generally available.
+The release also includes indexing and search improvements for Lucene-based k-NN search functionality, and Security Analytics tools are now generally available.
 Following are some highlights for this release.

 ### New features